rmbolger/Posh-IBWAPI/docs/Functions/New-IBObject.md

 ```

 ### -ReturnBase
-If specified, the standard fields for this object type will be returned in addition to the object reference and any additional fields specified by -ReturnFields.
+If specified, the standard fields for this object type will be returned in addition to the object reference and any additional fields specified by -ReturnField.

 ```yaml
 Type: SwitchParameter